Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Integrated Foundation Year

-The initial foundation year develops the academic skills you will need to excel at degree level, as well as provides you with a broad overview of the English legal system, global law, public law, and the law of obligations.
+The initial foundation year develops the academic skills you will need to excel at degree level, and provides you with a broad overview of the English legal system, global law, public law and the law of obligations.

 Fundamentals of Law